 After you recover from the initial shock of pulling up to this 11th-century military fortress, spend your days living la dolce vita under the Tuscan sun, frolicking from one thermal pool to the next.
-When you’re ready to retire, opt for the extra-plush sunset rooms and suites overlooking Velona’s vineyards and by all means, do not leave without partaking in the epic truffle hunting excursion.
+When you’re ready to retire, opt for one of the extra-plush sunset rooms and suites overlooking Velona’s vineyards, and make sure you don’t leave without partaking in the epic truffle hunting excursion.
 Obviously, that’s paired with a long, leisurely lunch alfresco and generous pours of vino.

 The hills are alive (and so are the thermal pools) at Stanglwirt.
 The subterranean water world has won more awards for its eco-friendly spa and one-of-a-kind wellness program than we can list here, but it’s worth pointing out that the five-star hotel has just as many pastimes that don’t require a bathing suit, such as riding the prized Lipizzaner horses and roaming the surrounding alpine pastures.

 - Why We Recommend It: adults-only, 600-year-old natural spring, variety of experiences and spa treatments

 Sometimes you need a little kid-free R&R, and that happens at Two Bunch Palms Resort & Spa.
 From the moment you step on the property, you won’t have to think about a thing.
 From the hot spring to yoga, tarot card readings, art workshops and a seasonal menu, every detail is thoughtfully taken care of.
 Just popping in for the day?
 Opt for the day retreat, which will give you access to wellness programs, the springs, a spa treatment and a poolside meal.

 - Why We Recommend It: spa treatments in outdoor bungalows, close to Arenal Volcano National Park, day passes available